pyinstaller/pyinstaller/doc/source/Manual.rst

 -w, --windowed, --noconsole
     Do not create a console window for standard input/output at run time.
-    On Mac OS X, use this option with ``--onefile`` to create an OS X application.
+    On Mac OS X, use this option with ``--onefile`` to create an OS X application bundle.
+    This option is ignored under Linux.

 -d, --debug
     Cause the |bootloader| to issue progress messages as it initializes